-Zero stretched standing over a cliff in his human form.
-The sun was setting making the world in Noriene feel even more magical.
-The orange, red, yellow, and blue was harmoniously mixing with one another like art.
-M2 was sitting next to him drawing on paper of the beautiful sunset.
-A sweet aromatic smell of evergreen floated past them as the wind brought in warmth.
-Just standing on the edge of the cliff, he could feel his energy revitalizing.
+Zero stretched, standing over a cliff in his human form.
+The sun was setting, making the world in Noriene feel even more magical.
+The orange, red, yellow, and blue were harmoniously mixed like art.
+M2 was sitting next to him, drawing the beautiful sunset on paper.
+A sweet aromatic smell of evergreen floated past them as the wind brought warmth.
+Standing on the cliff’s edge, he could feel his energy revitalizing.

-“You know, in this days and age you can barely get a glimpse of this in the city.
-One actually has to take a trip to go looking for nature’s beauty.”
-M2 spoke and he gaze into the distance.
+“You know, these days and age, you can barely get a glimpse of this in the city.
+One must take a trip to look for nature’s beauty.”
+M2 spoke, and he gazed into the distance.
 “Sometimes I wonder what have we done to our mother earth to destroy such beauty that one needs to take the time to look for it.”

-“I’m not so sure, I would say we create more than we destroy.
-The earth’s nature beauty is deteriorating faster than we want to preserve what we have left.”
+“I’m not so sure; we create more than we destroy.
+The earth’s natural beauty is deteriorating faster than we want to preserve what we have left.”

 Kiyro was silent for a moment.
 “All we can do is start from ourselves.”

 “Yes, that is true.”
 M2 stopped drawing.
 “Learning how to draw is quite useful in my field of work.
-The amount of data one could preserve and capture in that one moment is quite beneficial.”
+The amount of data one could preserve and capture at that moment is quite beneficial.”

 “Where did you learn that skill?”
-Zero thought it over, if he knew how to do basic drawings it could help him out immensely in drawing in his book.
-The amount of pictures he could show the readers what he was talking about would be very helpful without having to spell out everything.
+Zero thought it over; if he knew how to do basic drawings, it could help him immensely in drawing in his book.
+Moreover, the number of pictures he could show the readers what he was talking about would be very helpful without spelling out everything.

 “I could teach you.”

 “Why not.
 It’s a very easy skill to learn.
-Plus, you’ve been helping out on my quest that I am working on right now.
-Think of this as a thank you.”
+Plus, you’ve been helping out on my quest that I am working on now.
+So think of this as a thank you.”

 “If you don’t mind.”